Wikipedia

 Biography

 Josephus writes that Herod the Great (father of Archelaus) was in Jericho at the time of his death.
 Just prior to his final trip to Jericho, he was deeply involved in a religious conflagration.
 Herod had placed a golden eagle over the Temple entrance, a symbol which was perceived as blasphemous.
 The eagle was chopped down with axes.
 Two teachers and approximately 40 other youths were arrested for this act and immolated.
-Herod defended his works and offered an attack on his predecessors, the dynastic Hasmoneans.
-Herod killed all male lineal successors of the Hasmoneans.
-The Pharisees had long attacked the Hasmoneans as well, as having parentage from Greeks while under bondage.
+Herod defended his works and went on to attack his predecessors, the Hasmoneans; he also killed all male lineal successors of the Hasmoneans.
+The Pharisees had long insulted the Hasmoneans as well with claims of parentage from Greeks.
 This racial slur was repeated by the Pharisees through the rule of Alexander Jannaeus and Queen Salome.

 With this explicit background given, Josephus began an exposition of the days of Archelaus' reign before Passover of 4 BC.
 Archelaus dressed in white and ascended a golden throne.
 He appeared to be kind to the populace in Jerusalem, in order to appease their desires for lower taxes and an end to the (political) imprisonment of Herod's enemies.
 The demeanor of the questioning appeared to turn at some point, and the crowd began to call for the punishment of those of Herod's people who ordered the death of the two teachers and the 40 youths.
 They also demanded the replacement of the High Priest, from the appointed High Priest of Herod's to a High Priest, "of greater piety and purity".
-Josephus does not tell who would be "of greater piety and purity".
-To this request, Archelaus acceded, although he was becoming angry at the presumptions of the crowds.
-Archelaus asked for moderation and told the crowds that all would be well if they would put aside their animosities and wait until he was confirmed king by Caesar Augustus.
+Archelaus acceded to this request and asked the crowd for moderation until he was confirmed king by Octavianus Augustus.

 Archelaus, at the conclusion of the arguments, fell at Caesar's feet.
 Caesar raised him up and stated that Archelaus "was worthy to succeed his father".
-Caesar gave Archelaus the title of ethnarch and divided the kingdom.
-Rome would consolidate its power later.
+Caesar opted to divide the kingdom, and entrust the most important regions of Judea to Archelaus by granting him the tetrarchy of Judea, and bestowing the title of ethnarch upon him.

 The first wife of Archelaus is given by Josephus simply as Mariamne, perhaps Mariamne III, daughter of Aristobulus IV, whom he divorced to marry Glaphyra.
 She was the widow of Archelaus' brother Alexander, though her second husband, Juba, king of Mauretania, was alive.
-This violation of the Mosaic law, along with Archelaus' continued cruelty, roused the ire of the Jews, who complained to Augustus.
+His subjects complained to Augustus over this violation of the Mosaic law.
 Archelaus fell into disrepute and was deposed in his 10th year of reign as ethnarch, being banished to Vienna (today Vienne) in Gaul.
 Samaria, Judea proper, and Idumea became the Roman province of Judaea.

 Biblical references